umarhassan-mitodl/6.034-fall-2010/content/pages/instructor-insights/teaching-heuristics.md

 The interesting story is that Vapnik further developed support vector machines when he got to the United States, in part, because he was irritated that several of his original papers were turned down.
 The power of showing that you're right and conquering doubters is enormously powerful motivation.

-My friend {{% resource_link "a5fa2ce8-4829-48ad-abce-6d3311649d9b" "Edward Roberts" %}} in the Sloan School studied entrepreneurship for much of his career.
+My friend [Edward Roberts](http://mitsloan.mit.edu/faculty/detail.php?in_spseqno=19553) in the Sloan School studied entrepreneurship for much of his career.
 He will tell you that many, maybe most, entrepreneurs are not interested in the money.
 They're interested in showing that the people who doubted them or their ideas are wrong and that they will, in fact, be successful.

 I include ideas like this in my lectures.
 I call them powerful ideas.
 If all you’re teaching is skills, the educational experience you offer students is okay, but if you can accompany the skills with some big-picture, powerful ideas, the educational experience becomes more impactful, more important.